Top BA Subjects for UPSC & Competitive Exam Success

 Explore Courses based on B.A

-B.A.
-(Hons) in Economics at undefined, undefined
+B.Sc in Visual Communication at undefined, undefined

 Arts (B.A)

-Total Average Fees 2.11 L
+Total Average Fees 4 L

 Course Duration 1 YEAR